doinel1a/webpack-vanilla-js/README.md

     - To **preview** your **production optimized app**: `yarn preview`;

 - **Keep in mind**:
-  - The `dependency-cruiser` package needs the GraphViz `dot` command in order to work.
-On most linux and comparable operating systems it will be awailable by default, if it's not the case check [GraphViz][graphviz] page for instructions, especially Windows users;
   - The `playwright` package needs specific versions of browser binaries to operate, you can install them by running:
     - With **NPM** :
       `npx playwright install`;